Slovakia's reaction to the 2008 Kosovo declaration of independence: Reaction

 At a meeting in September 2009 with the Kosovan Foreign Minister, Skënder Hyseni, Mr. Lajčák said that Slovakia sees Kosovo as a sui generis case, and said "we are aware that the process is irreversible".

 In a subsequent visit to Belgrade, Lajčák told the Serbian government that he would not support any initiative that put recognising Kosovo as a condition for Serbia to join the EU.
 Afterwards, Serbian president Boris Tadić thanked Slovakia for maintaining its support for Serbia's territorial integrity and sovereignty.

 In a 3 December 2009 meeting with Serbian President Boris Tadić, Slovak President Ivan Gašparovič said that Slovakia would not recognise Kosovo even if the ICJ rules against Belgrade.

 On 2 September 2010, Slovak Minister of Foreign Affairs Mikulas Dzurinda stated that he had never said Slovakia would never recognise Kosovo.
 On 5 January 2011, Dzurinda said that Slovakia would not change its position on the case.

 In April 2012 Slovak Foreign Minister Miroslav Lajčák said that Slovakia's relationship with Kosovo will depend on developments in Kosovo and the development of dialogue between Belgrade and Pristina.
 Slovakia wants to normalise the atmosphere in the region, but this is not a prerequisite for Slovakia to reconsider its relationship with Kosovo.

 In April 2012, at a Global Security Forum (Globsec) conference in Bratislava, Kosovo's Deputy Foreign Minister Petrit Selimi held a meeting with the Political Director of the Slovak Ministry of Foreign Affairs, Peter Michalko, who confirmed that Slovakia supports Kosovo's European perspective and encouraged Kosovar authorities to continue the cooperation with the EU as the fastest way of normalising relations in the Balkans.
 Also at the Globsec conference, in response to a question about Slovakia's position on Kosovo, Foreign Minister Miroslav Lajčák said, "Our position is given but it is not set in stone.
 It will certainly be adjusted when the situation on the ground is different".

 On 8 August 2012, former Slovak Prime Minister Mikuláš Dzurinda, expressed his desire to improve relations between Kosovo and Slovakia.

-After an agreement was reached between Kosovo and Serbia to normalise their relations in April 2013, former Slovak Prime Minister Iveta Radičová said that she no longer saw any reason why Slovakia should not recognise Kosovo's independence.
+After the 2013 Brussels Agreement, former Slovak Prime Minister Iveta Radičová said that she no longer saw any reason why Slovakia should not recognise Kosovo's independence.

 After his election in 2014, President Andrej Kiska advocated for recognising Kosovo.

 The Slovak Prime Minister Robert Fico, on April 2, 2015, stated that Slovakia "does not intend to recognize Kosovo."

 On 7 October 2022, Slovak Prime Minister Eduard Heger met with President of Kosovo Vjosa Osmani in Prague, as part of the meetings undertaken during her participation at the European Political Community.
 During their meeting, they emphasized the need to jointly overcome the challenges and in committing to the strengthening of cooperation between their countries.

+In April 2023, Slovakia along with Bosnia and Herzegovina, Greece, Moldova and Ukraine abstained in the vote to approve Kosovo's membership in the Council of Europe.